 You can also use Applications > IPN Simulator to send a simulated IPN transaction without actually registering a user.
 This will allow you to determine if PayPal can see your IPN and the IPN is properly functioning.

-That will give you a large amount of other options in the form.
+There will be a large amount of options in the form.
 You can leave all of these as-is.
 I recommend two tests:

 - Send through the first test with just the defaults.
 You should get an indication of a valid IPN test if it finds the listener and the listener responds.
 If not, you may need to troubleshoot why it can’t find the listener.
 (NOTE: your test site MUST be out in the open for this to work and the domain must be valid.
 If you are testing on localhost or some test system that is not open, PayPal won’t be able to see it and you won’t be able to test it).

-- Second, you should test with a user ID from your test system.
+- You should test with a specific user ID from your test system.
 That would be the numeric user_ID of a registered user on your test site.
-Enter that in the field at the bottom marked “custom”.
+Enter that in the field at the bottom if the IPN simulator form marked “custom”.
 If you get a successful IPN transaction, then take a look at the user’s expiration in their profile.
 You should see the expiration advance by one unit of time.

 Once you’ve tested the IPN and it works, you can go live and use your regular PayPal ID (should be an email address – not a numeric merchant account number).